 - Arduino Nano ESP32

-Some boards in the Nano family have pads that can be soldered or cut to change the board’s configuration.
+Some boards in the Nano family have jumper pads that can be soldered or cut to reroute connections and modify the board’s default behavior.

 VUSB pads